 Leo and Elizabeth both saw forms of terrorism in their time also.

-Earlier this year, Pope emeritus Benedict XVI remembered the 100th anniversary of Pope John Paul’s birth by speculating as to whether or not he should be called “the great.”
+In 2020, Pope emeritus Benedict XVI remembered the 100th anniversary of Pope John Paul’s birth by speculating as to whether or not he should be called “the great.”
 Right now, very few popes are called “the great.”
 Leo I is one of them.

 In part, said Benedict, this is because, “Through dialog, Leo the Great was able to convince Attila, the Prince of Huns, to spare Rome…Without weapons, without military or political power, through the power of his conviction for his faith, he was able to convince the feared tyrant to spare Rome.
 In the struggle between the spirit and power, the spirit proved stronger.”